matestack/matestack-ui-core/docs/guides/essential/03_index_show_transition.md

 # Essential Guide 3: Person Index, Show, Transition

-Welcome to the third part of the 10-step-guide of setting up a working Rails CRUD app with `matestack-ui-core`!
+Welcome to the third part of our essential guide about building a web application with matestack.

 ## Introduction

 In the [previous guide](guides/essential/02_active_record.md), we added an ActiveRecord model to our project, added some fake persons to our database and displayed them on an index page.

 In this guide, we will